 "All the Walmart stuff was approved before the state actually pulled the trigger on committing to the Route 30 work," village engineer Will Nash said.
 "It was literally right after the developer bid that stuff out that the state made a change with its philosophy of having concrete."

-The long-awaited Route 30 project, which began in May 2011, involves reconstructing the roadway, building a second lane in both directions and adding a raised concrete median for nine miles through New Lenox, Mokena and Frankfort.
+The long-awaited Route 30 project, , involves reconstructing the roadway, building a second lane in both directions and adding a raised concrete median for nine miles through New Lenox, Mokena and Frankfort.

 The $73 million project has always included the short stretch in front of Walmart, but it may have come as a surprise to drivers because the road there is so new.